How to Collect Text Messages for Court (Without Altering Data)

 Many messaging platforms synchronize with cloud services or device backups.
 Preservation planning typically includes identifying and stabilizing these related data sources where appropriate to scope.

-4. Maintain documented chain-of-custody from collection onward
+4. Maintain recorded chain-of-custody from collection onward

 Recording handler identity, collection timing, transfer activity, and storage conditions supports traceability and later evidentiary defensibility.